Cumulative Regret Analysis of the Piyavskii--Shubert Algorithm and Its Variants for Global Optimization: Related works

-Although there is a large number of algorithms based on various heuristics in order to address this problem (e.g., Bayesian optimization, genetic algorithms, model-based methods), we focus on the regularity-based approaches to global optimization.
-These approaches are based on the observation that, in many applications, the system presents some regularity with respects to the input, i.e., the function to be optimized has some regularity condition.
-Although there are works with different regularity conditions (e.g., Bartlett et al. \cite{bartlett2019simple} use a notion of smoothness related to hierarchical partitioning), the most common regularity condition is the Lipschitz continuity, where the optimized function $f(\cdot)$ is assumed to be Lipschitz continuous with some parameter $L$.
+There exists various heuristics in literature that deal with this problem such as model-based methods, genetic algorithms and Bayesian optimization.
+However, the most popular approach is the regularity-based methods since, in many applications, the system has some inherent regularity in its objective, i.e., $f(\cdot)$ satisfies some regularity condition.
+While there are works with different regularity conditions (e.g., \cite{bartlett2019simple} and \cite{grill2015black} use a notion of smoothness related to hierarchical partitioning), the most common is the Lipschitz continuity, where the function $f(\cdot)$ is Lipschitz continuous with some $L$.